By Scott Stilphen

 Solving this game requires you to place 4 (and only 4) of 7 correct objects in each room.
 Clues are given to you as you pick up or drop objects in each room.
 If that wasn't enough help (and it actually is), the game came with a hint booklet, so there's really no excuse for anybody not being able to solve this one.
 Whether or not this was intentionally made to be easier to solve (perhaps to get more people involved) I don't know, but I know the contest deadline was extended for another 4 months, and they apparently had less correct applicants than for FireWorld.
+I'm sure most people who were burned by EarthWorld and FireWorld weren't about to buy the same game again.
 A tune will play while a numerical clue is displayed on your inventory strip at the bottom (sorry, no special graphics screen here).
 Where the other games allowed you to continue playing and finding more clues, WaterWorld ends every time you find a clue!
 Again, the Crown object isn't hidden and it would have been nice to play through a single game, uncover all the clues, and receive the Crown as a reward.

 For more SwordQuest information, check out the SwordQuest Archive of Adventure and SwordQuest Revisted pages.